citelao/sensible/_coffee_shop/2-entreaty.md

 The Internet is dangerous, and it is foolish to advise otherwise, but the Internet is dangerous only in specific, well-understood ways.
 This guide aims to help you understand those ways.

 This guide aims to give you a coherent model of security on the Internet.

+This model shouldn't be that "the Internet is safe" or "the Internet is dangerous"; it should help you understand the *specific* things that are dangerous and things that are safe on the Internet because it describes how the Internet *actually* works---and nothing else {% cite pollard_2018 %}.

 With a good model, you can separate reasonable fears from irrational ones.

 <aside class="sidenote">
 Eliezer S. Yudkowsky, an AI researcher, writes {% cite yudkowsky_2005 -A %} (emphasis in original):

-> [In Karl] Popper's philosophy, the strength of a scientific theory is not how much it explains, but how much it *doesn't* explain.
-The virtue of a scientific theory lies not in the outcomes it permits, but in the outcomes it *prohibits*.
+> [In Karl] Popper's philosophy, the strength of a scientific theory is not how much it explains, but how much it **doesn't** explain.
+The virtue of a scientific theory lies not in the outcomes it permits, but in the outcomes it **prohibits**.

 </aside>

-At the end of this guide, you should have a good, falsifiable mental model of security on the Internet.
-This model shouldn't be that "the Internet is safe" or "the Internet is dangerous"; it should help you understand the *specific* things that are dangerous and things that are safe on the Internet because it describes how the Internet *actually* works---and nothing else {% cite pollard_2018 %}.

 If my article cannot help you make a prediction---like how safe it is to download an app on public Wi-Fi, for example---please let me know, and I will improve it.